 For detailed dosing guidance, see TUDCA Dosage Guide: Evidence-Based Dosing Recommendations.

-TUDCA has a generally favorable safety profile based on available human data, with several important caveats:
+TUDCA has a good safety record based on available human data, with some caveats:

 Full safety details: TUDCA Side Effects & Safety: What the Research Shows.